Colombian drug lord Pablo Escobar's chief assassin freed from jail

 It is not clear whether the state will provide him with protection.

-Like Escobar, who was gunned down by Colombian agents in 1993, Velasquez is a native of Antioquia province, once an epicentre of the narcotics trade.
+Like Escobar, who was gunned down by Colombian agents in 1993, Velasquez is a native of Antioquia province, once an epicenter of the narcotics trade.

 (Reporting by Helen Murphy and Julia Symmes Cobb; Editing by Tom Hogue)